touchaponk/dolphin-mcp/README.md

 ## Requirements

 - Python 3.8+
-- OpenAI API key
+- OpenAI API key (or other supported provider API keys)

-- Dependencies listed in requirements.txt:
+### Core Dependencies
 - openai
 - mcp[cli]
 - python-dotenv
+- anthropic
+- ollama
+- jsonschema

+### Development Dependencies
-  - pytest (for testing)
+- pytest
-  - pytest-asyncio (for testing)
+- pytest-asyncio
-  - pytest-mock (for testing)
+- pytest-mock
 - uv

+### Demo Dependencies
-  - mcp-server-sqlite (for the demo)
+- mcp-server-sqlite

-  - jsonschema
+All dependencies are automatically installed when you install the package using pip.

 ## How It Works

+### Package Structure

+The package is organized into several modules:

+- `dolphin_mcp/` - Main package directory
+  - `__init__.py` - Package initialization and exports
+  - `client.py` - Core MCPClient implementation and run_interaction function
+  - `cli.py` - Command-line interface
+  - `utils.py` - Utility functions for configuration and argument parsing
+  - `providers/` - Provider-specific implementations
+    - `openai.py` - OpenAI API integration
+    - `anthropic.py` - Anthropic API integration
+    - `ollama.py` - Ollama API integration

+### Execution Flow

+1. The CLI parses command-line arguments and calls the library's `run_interaction` function.
-1. The script loads configuration from `mcp_config.json` and connects to each configured MCP server.
+2. The library loads configuration from `mcp_config.json` and connects to each configured MCP server.
-2. It retrieves the list of available tools from each server and formats them for OpenAI's function calling API.
+3. It retrieves the list of available tools from each server and formats them for the language model's API.
-3. The user's query is sent to OpenAI along with the available tools.
+4. The user's query is sent to the selected language model (OpenAI, Anthropic, or Ollama) along with the available tools.
-4. If the model decides to call a tool, the script routes the call to the appropriate server and returns the result.
+5. If the model decides to call a tool, the library routes the call to the appropriate server and returns the result.
-5. This process continues until the model has all the information it needs to provide a final response.
+6. This process continues until the model has all the information it needs to provide a final response.

-This architecture allows for great flexibility - you can add any MCP server that provides tools for accessing different data sources or services, and the client will automatically make those tools available to the language model.
+This modular architecture allows for great flexibility - you can add any MCP server that provides tools for accessing different data sources or services, and the client will automatically make those tools available to the language model.
+The provider-specific modules also make it easy to add support for additional language model providers in the future.

 ## Contributing